 Paul Volcker, chairman of President Barack Obama’s Economic Recovery Advisory Board, argued in an interview with Bloomberg on Friday that the American housing market needs to be “reconstructed.”

-The former Federal Reserve chairman (1979-1987) complained about the decade-long interference of government in housing through the infamous Fannie Mae and Freddie Mac entities as well as the numerous incentives and controls aimed at boosting home ownership in America.
+The former Federal Reserve chairman (1979-87) complained about the decade-long interference of government in housing through Fannie Mae and Freddie Mac, as well as the numerous incentives and controls aimed at boosting home ownership in America.

-Excluding the home equity lines, Fannie Mae, Freddie Mac, the Federal Housing Administration and the Veterans Administration stood behind up to 95 percent of those mortgages — an enormous increase in government or government-sponsored participation.
+Excluding the home equity lines, Fannie Mae, Freddie Mac, the Federal Housing Administration and the Veterans Administration stood behind up to 95 percent of those mortgages; an enormous increase in government or government-sponsored participation.

 In total, Fannie Mae and Freddie Mac hold about $5.5 trillion in home mortgages, or nearly half of all outstanding mortgage debt in the United States.

 According to Volcker, “Fannie Mae and Freddie Mac were not a good idea in the first place.”

 This hybrid public, private thing sooner or later was going to get you in trouble — and it sure got us in trouble big time.

 “I hope we don’t go back to that model,” said Volcker.